Chesapeake College Data & Information Overview

 Student Loan Debt

-How Much Money Do Chesapeake College Graduates Make?students who graduate with a bachelor's degree from Chesapeake College make about $27,100 a year during their first few years of employment after graduation.
-Unfortunately, this is 32% less that the average college graduate's salary of $39,802 per year.
+How Much Money Do Chesapeake College Graduates Make?students who graduate from Chesapeake College with a bachelor's degree go on to jobs where they make an average salary of $33,033 in their early years.
+Unfortunately, this is 22% less that the average college graduate's salary of $42,485 per year.
 However, graduates in your major field may make more.

 Location of Chesapeake College